 - Pain medication overuse.
 You may become dependent or reliant on prescription pain medication.
 You may over-use your medication, as you require higher doses to relieve your pain.

 - Unhelpful coping strategies.
 You may turn to unhelpful ways of coping to reduce or avoid distressing feelings associated with your chronic health issue.
 For example, you may over-use drugs or alcohol, or engage in promiscuous sex.

 - Social withdrawal and relationship strain.
-You may withdraw from others, due to: reduced capacity to engage in regular activities; not wanting to be a “burden”; persistent pain; frequent medical appointments; or feeling others lack understanding or care.
-You might also feel as though others avoid you, because they do not know how to react or include you with some of your new restrictions.
+You may withdraw from others, due to reduced capacity to engage in regular activities; not wanting to be a “burden”; persistent pain; frequent medical appointments; or feeling that others lack understanding or care.
+You might also feel as though others avoid you because they do not know how to react or include you with some of your new restrictions.
 This can subsequently lead to jealousy, resentment, anger, bitterness, relationship strain, and social isolation.